amitpandit09/Meta-PE-Preparation/100-hosts-process-reporter.md

 Write a script that connects to 100 hosts, looks for a particular process and sends an email with a report.

+**Clarifiying questions**

+1. What is the list of 100 hosts and how is it provided
+2. What authentication method should we use to connect?
+3. What process are we looking for?
+4. What defines a process being "found"?
+5. How should the email report be structured?
+6. Can we assume SSH access is enabled and working on all hosts?
+7. Should the script run in parallel or sequentially?

+**Possible Solutions**
+1. Sequential SSH Script
+   Approach: Loop through 100 hosts one-by-one and check for the process.
+   Time Complexity: O(n) — linear with number of hosts.
+   Memory Usage: Very low (one SSH connection at a time).
+   Pros: Simple to implement, low resource usage.
+   Cons: Very slow for large n, not scalable to 1000+ hosts.
+2. Multi-threaded SSH Script
+   Approach: Use Python threading or concurrent.futures.ThreadPoolExecutor.
+   Time Complexity: O(n / t), where t = number of threads.
+   Memory Usage: Medium (depends on thread count and open connections).
+   Pros: Faster than sequential; good for ~100–500 hosts.
+   Cons: Threads are limited by Python GIL and network bottlenecks; not ideal for massive scale.
+3. Multi-processing SSH Script
+   Approach: Use Python multiprocessing to spawn processes per host.
+   Time Complexity: O(n / p), where p = number of processes.
+   Memory Usage: Higher — each process duplicates memory.
+   Pros: Bypasses GIL; faster than threading.
+   Cons: High memory usage; can overwhelm local system resources.
+5. Asynchronous SSH (using asyncssh or asyncio)
+   Approach: Use coroutines to handle SSH connections non-blockingly.
+   Time Complexity: O(n) in time, but concurrent — practical wall time is low.
+   Memory Usage: Very low; excellent for 1000+ hosts.
+   Pros: Highly scalable, lightweight.
+   Cons: Harder to write/debug; async libraries are less familiar to some developers.
+5. Batch via Ansible
+   Approach: Use Ansible playbook to check process and gather output.
+   Time Complexity: Parallel (uses forks) — scales well.
+   Memory Usage: Medium to high.
+   Pros: Scalable, declarative, robust for ops teams.
+   Cons: Requires inventory setup and Ansible knowledge.
+7. Use parallel-ssh (pssh) or Fabric
+   Approach: Third-party libraries for SSH in parallel.
+   Time Complexity: O(n / workers)
+   Memory Usage: Medium (based on worker count).
+   Pros: Built for parallel SSH; simpler than custom threads/async.
+   Cons: Dependency-heavy; less control over edge cases.
+7. Cloud-native / Distributed Execution
+   Approach: Push jobs to remote agents (e.g., Celery, AWS Lambda, Kubernetes Job per host).
+   Time Complexity: O(1) wall-time if fully distributed.
+   Memory Usage: Low locally, offloaded to infra.
+   Pros: Scales to 10,000+ hosts, fault-tolerant.
+   Cons: High setup complexity; overkill for 100 hosts.
+9. Central Agent/Daemon on Each Host
+    Approach: Instead of pulling via SSH, push logs or health to a central server.
+   Time Complexity: O(1) per report; fully parallel.
+   Memory Usage: Minimal.
+   Pros: Efficient, real-time updates possible.
+   Cons: Requires software deployment/agent installation.
+9. SSH Bastion + Fan-out
+    Approach: Connect to a bastion/jump host which fans out internally to other hosts.
+   Time Complexity: Depends on internal fan-out efficiency.
+   Memory Usage: Offloaded to bastion.
+   Pros: Secure architecture, good for VPCs.
+   Cons: Complex setup; limited by bastion performance.
+11. Cron on Each Host + Centralized Email
+    Approach: Each host runs a local cron job and reports status via mail or log to central host.
+    Time Complexity: Constant.
+    Memory Usage: Very low.
+    Pros: Fully distributed, avoids central bottleneck.
+    Cons: Needs cron setup and coordination; data gathering delay possible.

 **Algorithm**

 ```